Anthony began in warehousing after a military deployment to the Salt Lake City 2002 Olympics and two

 3PL stands for Third Party Logistics.
 It’s a broad term representing any third party brokering any of your logistics along your supply chain.
 This can be freight from your manufacturer to your warehouse, the warehousing and storage of your inventory, and distribution to your customers via freight or parcel, whoever and wherever they may be globally.

-When you use a fulfillment house, you exchange most of your fixed costs for variable costs in an “only pay for what you use” model.
+When you use a fulfillment center, you exchange most of your fixed costs for variable costs in an “only pay for what you use” model.
 If you own your own warehouse, you must pay for the whole thing, whether a business is hot or cold.
 In their warehouse, you only pay for the space you occupy.
 You also pay order and pick fees instead of labor and management salaries.
 This is especially beneficial when you are small and growing and don’t need an entire warehouse or a collection of management salaries.

 We use software called a Warehouse Management System or WMS to track inventory levels, usage, order information, costs, and tracking numbers.
 Our WMS connects seamlessly with your own systems – allowing you to easily audit all related data.